 Can you feel it?
 We’re talking about STRESS.
 Right now, the holiday season is, without doubt, the most stressful time of the year.
 There are many contributing factors – shopping, traffic (both inside and outside stores), office parties, cleaning your home, hosting a party, worrying whether you have enough money to cover your gifts, and so on.
 It comes at you from many angles.
 Stress can affect any one of us.
 And if you’re not careful, it can impact your health, hitting you both emotionally or mentally, and physically.
-Is Stress Making You Sick?
+Can stress make you sick?
 Yes, it can, and we’ll examine that, and look at solutions, here at the affordable clinics that make up the UrgentMED network.

 What is Stress?